SusannaMazzocchi/SusannaMazzocchi/README.md

 # About Me

-I'm Susanna, an undergraduate student in AI with a focus on computational neuroscience and physics
+I'm Susanna, an undergraduate student in AI interested in knowing how the human brain works.
-I explore medical data and brain modeling projects, always seeking challenges that push my limits
+I thrive on projects that can be a challenge.
-I love turning ideas into reality, building projects inspired by whatever sparks my curiosity
+I love turning ideas into reality and building projects inspired by whatever sparks my curiosity.

 ## Tools & Languages
 Python | MATLAB | R